MaksimLozovskii/AI-IMAGE-RANKER/README.md

 ![alt text](https://github.com/MaksimLozovskii/QLabHumanProgram/blob/md-img/your-repo.png?raw=true)

-## ✅ Mark out user interaction with the UI in figma
+## ✅ CREATE A MOCKUP OF THE USER INTERFACE

 ### 1️⃣ Make the base layout using the following project resources